The Transfer Pricing Law Review: India

 ii Double taxation

-CBDT has clarified that MAP and bilateral APA applications can be applied by any taxpayer operating in India (regardless of residence) with which India has a double-taxation avoidance agreement even though the agreement does not contain provisions for corresponding adjustment in matters of transfer pricing.
+The Indian Board of Direct Taxes has clarified that MAP and bilateral APA applications can be applied by any taxpayer operating in India (regardless of residence) with which India has a double-taxation avoidance agreement even though the agreement does not contain provisions for corresponding adjustment in matters of transfer pricing.
+Furthermore, Indian tax laws provide for condonation of delay for appeals filed; however, it remains to be seen whether non-acceptance of MAP resolution constitutes a valid ground for the delay.

 iv Consequential impact for other taxes

 Indirect tax implications with regard to transfer pricing adjustments are independent of the ITA and are governed by distinct laws.

-Under the Goods and Service Tax (GST) laws, which apply to all supplies of goods and services in India (including imports), the transaction value between the parties is the primary basis of valuation of supplies for the purposes of determining the GST liability.
+Under the Goods and Service Tax (GST) laws, which apply to all supplies of goods and services in India (including imports), the transaction value between the parties is the primary basis of valuation for the purposes of determining the GST liability.
 In the case of a related-party transaction, however, the transaction value is not accepted.
 Consequently, a related-party transaction must be benchmarked based on the stipulated rules, among which is the open market value (OMV) of identical goods or services supplied to an unrelated party.
-If such OMV is not available, then the taxable value is to be ascertained based on the value of similar supplies, the cost construction method or the resale price of goods to independent parties, in that order.
+If such OMV is not available, the taxable value is to be ascertained based on the value of similar supplies, the cost construction method or the resale price of goods to independent parties, in that order.